p5.js š¤ q5.js

 Itās mind blowing to think that so many students, teachers, and game developers around the world are bringing their ideas to life with p5play.
 Iām incredibly grateful, but it also makes me feel a bit distant.
 Who are all these people?

-So in addition to my usual development logs, Iām going to start a new series of interviews with people who are using p5play in inspiring ways.
+So in addition to my usual development logs, Iām starting a new series of interviews with people who are using p5play in inspiring ways.

 Making Amends